Aruba: Slavery

 In the 16th century, Spaniards engaged in coercive labour practices, deporting Arawak Indians to Hispaniola in 1515.
 Colonists exerted control over Indians on the "useless islands", mirroring the hardships of these faced by subsequent African slaves, marked by a denial of freedom and forced labour.
 After 1775 the names of African slaves began appearing in records, with examples such as "Cecilia" and "Apolinar" tied to families like Silvester and Alvarez from Alto Vista near the coast.

-The Dutch coloniser recognized red slavery, particularly of Indians captured in wars.
+The Dutch coloniser recognised red slavery, particularly of Indians captured in wars.
 In the Guyanas, Indians taken as prisoners in conflicts were traded, even following peace treaties.
 Though Indians on Aruba were not officially classified as slaves during the West India Company's rule, oral tradition in Aruba mentioned Amerindian slaves in the early 20th century.
 Father Paul Brenneker noted their presence in Curaçao as pseudo-slaves.
 In 1827, Commander Simon Plats found 51 Amerindians treated as pseudo-slaves by Aruban families.
 Some were brought by shipowners involved in the slave trade.
-Plats had masters sign a declaration recognising the freedom of the Amerindians, ensuring proper upbringing, education, and accommodation.
+Plats had masters sign a declaration recognising the freedom of the Amerindians, ensuring proper upbringing, education and accommodation.